KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-02-20-fillerama.md

 template: BlogPost
 path: /fillerama
 date: 2020-02-20T14:59:36.571Z
-title: Dummy Content from Fillerama
+title: Dummy Content from CHANGE
-thumbnail: /assets/image-5.jpg
+thumbnail: /assets/lossy-keshav-white-animoji.gif
 ---
 # No, I'll fix it.
 I'm good at fixing rot.
 Call me the Rotmeister.
-No, I'm the Doctor.
+THIS IS TEST !@#, I'm the Doctor.
 Don't call me the Rotmeister.

 I am the Doctor, and you are the Daleks!
 You hit me with a cricket bat.
 You know when grown-ups tell you 'everything's going to be fine' and you think they're probably lying to make you feel better?
 You hit me with a cricket bat.